 For Gases equilibrium

-For gaseous equilibrium, it is convenient to express the concentrations of gases in terms of their partial pressure at any given temperature. let Pa, Pb, Pc, and Pd are the partial pressure of gaseous specie than the equilibrium.
+For gaseous equilibrium, it is convenient to express the concentrations of gases in terms of their partial pressure at any given temperature. let Pa, Pb, Pc, and Pd be the partial pressure of gaseous species than the equilibrium.
 Constant Kp may be expressed as:

 Kp = Pc / Pa X Pd / Pa